ayushshivani/Template-Matching/README.md

 # Template-Matching

-A basic template matching program in python using livrary CV2.
+A basic template matching program in python using library CV2.